dvhb/dvhb-hybrid/docs/tutorial.rst

 Configuring of project
 ----------------------

-You can configure project any way you like.
+You can configure the project in any way you like.
-But we suggest to use common config for you Django Admin and aiohttp application.
+But we suggest to use common config for your Django Admin and aiohttp application.
-It allow you to avoid duplication of parameters.
+It allows you to avoid duplication of parameters.

-For instance application can be configured using `load_conf` function from `aioworkers.config`.
+For instance, an application can be configured using `load_conf` function from `aioworkers.config`.
-Create a `config.yaml` in the base folder and specify database configuration and some other parameters required by `aioworkers`:
+Create a `config.yaml` in the base folder and specify the database configuration and some other parameters required by `aioworkers`:

 .. code-block:: yaml